 When it comes to life-long education, I am definitely ahead of my time– I consider myself to have been a life-long learner since far before the term was invented 🙂

-I have been attending more than one school at any given time for the entire duration of my studies, and regularly participate in continuous education and elective programs (language classes, different training sessions for self-growth).
+I have been attending more than one school at any given time for the entire duration of my studies (from grade one), and regularly participating in continuous education and elective programs (language classes, different training sessions for self-growth).
 If I were to count my time in classes versus my age, I am certain I have comparable, if not more, years of schooling than life.

-On my education page, I have listed many of my formal learning opportunities; however, I am conscious of the variety of informal ways that I have had an opportunity to grow, often “just-in-time” and in fragments.
-As a society, we are fortunate to live in a time where the answers to many of our “why?” and “how-to?” questions are only a click away.
+On my education page, I have listed many of my formal learning opportunities; however, I am conscious of the variety of informal ways in which I have had an opportunity to grow, often “just-in-time” and in fragments.
+As a society, we are fortunate to live in time where the answers to many of our “why?” and “how-to?” questions are only a click away.